 - Log on to the PolarDB console.

 - In the upper-left corner of the console, select the region where the cluster is deployed.

 - On the Clusters page, find the cluster that you want to release and choose in the Actions column.

 - In the Release Cluster dialog box, select a backup retention policy and click OK.

-- If you select the Retain All Backups Permanently or Retain Last Automatic Backup Permanently policy, the system runs an automatic backup task to retain all the data about a cluster when you delete the PolarDB cluster.
+- If you select the Permanently Retain All Backups or Permanently Retain Last Automatic Backup policy, the system runs an automatic backup task to retain all the data about a cluster when you delete the PolarDB cluster.

 - After you delete a cluster, level-1 backups are automatically transferred to level-2 backups.
 You can go to the Cluster Recycle page to view retained backups.
-For more information, see Cluster recycle bin.
+For more information, see Restore a released cluster.